Texas Rangers minor league players: Bryan Magdaleno

 Bryan Magdaleno (born February 22, 2001) is a Dominican professional baseball pitcher in the Texas Rangers organization.

 Magdaleno signed as an international free agent with the Texas Rangers organization on August 23, 2019.
 He did not make his professional debut in 2020 due to the cancellation of the Minor League Baseball season due to the reaction to the COVID-19 pandemic.
 He was assigned to the DSL Rangers of the Rookie-level Dominican Summer League for his professional debut season of 2021, going 0–2 with a 2.95 ERA and 35 strikeouts over 36 2/3 innings.
 He spent the 2022 season with the ACL Rangers of the Rookie-level Arizona Complex League, going 1–1 with a 4.12 ERA and 18 strikeouts over 19 2/3 innings.
 He split the 2023 season between the ACL and the Down East Wood Ducks of the Low-A Carolina League, going a combined 1–1 with a 7.13 ERA and 27 strikeouts over 17 2/3 innings.
 Magdaleno split the 2024 season between Down East, the Hickory Crawdads of the High-A South Atlantic League, and the Frisco RoughRiders of the Double-A Texas League, going a combined 6–3 with a 1.27 ERA and 68 strikeouts over 42 2/3 innings.
 He was named the Texas Rangers 2024 Reliever of the Year.

-Abimelec Ortiz
+Hector Osorio

-Abimelec Ortiz (born February 22, 2002) is a Puerto Rican professional baseball first baseman in the Texas Rangers organization.
+Hector Pablo Osorio (born April 6, 2005) is a Venezuelan professional baseball outfielder in the Texas Rangers organization.

-Ortiz attended Carlos Beltran Baseball Academy in Florida, Puerto Rico, where he hit .400 in his senior season.
-He attended Florida SouthWestern State College in Fort Myers, Florida to play college baseball.
-Ortiz hit .349 with 9 home runs, 47 RBI, and 5 stolen bases in his freshman season of 2021.
-Undrafted after that season, he signed a free agent contract with the Texas Rangers.

-Ortiz was assigned to the DSL Rangers of the Rookie-level Dominican Summer League for his professional debut season of 2021 and hit .233/.419/.581/1.000 with 11 home runs, 33 RBI, and 5 stolen bases over 40 games.
-He spent the 2022 season with the Down East Wood Ducks of the Low-A Carolina League, hitting .226/.308/.380/.688 with 11 home runs, 39 RBI, and 6 stolen bases over 94 games.
-Ortiz returned to Kinston to open the 2023 season and hit .307/.392/.604/.996 with 7 home runs and 20 RBI over 20 games.
-He was promoted to the Hickory Crawdads of the High-A South Atlantic League on May 23.
-Over 80 games with Hickory, Ortiz hit .290/.363/.624/.988 with 26 home runs and 81 RBI.
-He was named the Texas Rangers 2023 Tom Grieve Player of the Year.
-Following the 2023 season, Ortiz played for the Surprise Saguaros of the Arizona Fall League.

-On November 18, 2025, Oritz's contract was selected by Texas, in order to protect him from the Rule 5 draft.